Vermont Counseling License Requirements

 How to Become a Counselor in Vermont

 Vermont has rigorous licensure requirements for the major types of professional counseling.
 In many cases, applicants must have a related graduate degree that meets coursework requirements for the specialization area.
+There are several counseling schools in Vermont that can help you meet requirements.
 Licensure processes may also include examinations and clinical work experience.

 1. Pick which area of counseling to pursue.